PankajRawat333/MyWebSite.dev/input/posts/bloom-filters-demystified.md

 ## Using a Bloom Filter with NuGet and Redis for Distributed Applications

 For distributed systems, where multiple application instances need to share the same username availability data, we can use a Bloom filter backed by Redis.
 This approach is ideal for scalable web applications with high registration traffic.
-We’ll use the `BloomFilter.Redis` NuGet package to integrate with Redis.
+We’ll use the `BloomFilter.Redis.NetCore` NuGet package to integrate with Redis.

 ### Why Use Redis and a NuGet Package?
 In a distributed system, user registration requests may come to different servers, each needing to check if a username is taken.
 Storing the Bloom filter in Redis ensures all instances access the same data, maintaining consistency.
-The `BloomFilter.Redis` package simplifies integration by handling the bit array storage and hash computations, saving development time compared to a custom Redis implementation.
+The `BloomFilter.Redis.NetCore` package simplifies integration by handling the bit array storage and hash computations, saving development time compared to a custom Redis implementation.

 ### Step 1: Install Required Packages
 Install the following NuGet packages in your project:

 ```
 Install-Package StackExchange.Redis
-Install-Package BloomFilter.Redis
+Install-Package BloomFilter.Redis.NetCore
 ```

 ### Step 2: Implement Bloom Filter with Redis